rem1niscence/canopy/fsm/dex.md

     - Each trade updates `x` and `y` (virtual and local reserves)
     - `dY` computation is identical to Uniswap

-[x] Batching = different implementation, same economic outcome.

 ---

-## 5. Cross-Chain Receipts Ensure Determinism
+## 7. Cross-Chain Receipts Ensure Determinism

 - Nested reads Root’s locked batch and vice versa.
 - Trades only finalize after receipts → both sides see the same LP state.